seed-rs/seed-rs.org/crate/guides/0.7.0/rust.md

   - Cross-platform.
   - Pragmatic - it's designed to solve real-world problems.
   - Good official [formatter](https://github.com/rust-lang/rustfmt) and [linter](https://github.com/rust-lang/rust-clippy).
-  - See also other opininions - [Why the developers who use Rust love it so much](https://stackoverflow.blog/2020/06/05/why-the-developers-who-use-rust-love-it-so-much/)
+  - See also other opinions - [Why the developers who use Rust love it so much](https://stackoverflow.blog/2020/06/05/why-the-developers-who-use-rust-love-it-so-much/)

 ## Official resources